Skoda Scala Review 2025

 Okay, so it's not the sharpest-handling hatchback you'll ever drive - a Ford Focus will provide plenty more thrills for keen drivers - but its mixture of civility and security is arguably more important, and certainly worth the trade-off given the price tag.

-The Scala is also offered with an optional adaptive sports suspension, which changes its behaviour according to which driving mode you select.
+The Scala is also offered with an adaptive sports suspension, which changes its behaviour according to which driving mode you select.
 Even without the extra cost, we’d avoid it.
 Regardless of the mode, it makes the ride quite a lot firmer and lumpier, and it doesn’t really make the car any more enjoyable in the corners.
+This system was an optional extra on early cars, but later became standard on Monte Carlo variants.

-Scala buyers have the choice of three turbocharged petrol engines: a pair of 1.0-litre three-cylinder engines with either 95PS or 115PS, and a four-cylinder 1.5 with 150PS.
-The 95PS version is perfectly adequate, but the 115PS model is great With impressive low-down pull, it feels responsive and surprisingly strong from anywhere on the rev range, so not only is your progress adequately brisk, it’s also easy and effortless.
+Scala buyers have the choice of three turbocharged petrol engines: a pair of 1.0-litre three-cylinder engines with either 95PS or 115PS (that latter was also offered with outputs of 110PS and 116PS at various points during the car's life), and a four-cylinder 1.5 with 150PS.
+The 95PS version is perfectly adequate, but the 115PS model is great.
+With impressive low-down pull, it feels responsive and surprisingly strong from anywhere on the rev range, so not only is your progress adequately brisk, it’s also easy and effortless.

 The 1.5 is a fraction quicker against the stopwatch, and has a similarly perky character.
 However, in 90 percent of driving situations, it doesn’t feel a whole lot faster than the smaller engine, so we’d probably save ourselves the extra it costs to buy.

-A diesel choice is also offered on the used market: a 1.6 with 115PS.
+A diesel choice was once offered, and can still be had on the used market: a 1.6 with 115PS.
 It gives decent pace, but it doesn’t feel as lively or as eager as the equivalent petrol, and overall, it doesn’t suit the car as well with reduced refinement with that groaning diesel note.
 It cost quite a bit more, too, and you’ll have to cover a lot of miles before its superior fuel economy overturns the difference.

 It's a bit of a mixed bag here.
 Importantly, the Scala scored the full five-star rating when it was smashed into various things by the experts at Euro NCAP, and its individual section ratings also look very good as well.